NSO-developer/nso-gitbook/accedian-skylight_rc/README-ned-settings.md

     - config get-method <enum> (default default)

-      Configure NED behaviour when fetching config from the device when doing sync-from etc.
+      Configure NED behavior when retrieving configuration from the device during sync-from operations.

-      default                    - A full depth RESTCONF GET call is issued on each top node in the config tree.
+      default                      - A full-depth RESTCONF GET call is issued for each top-level node in the configuration tree.

-      use-custom-get-callpoints  - Configure custom call points in the schema model.
-These will used as paths when reading operational data.
-See chapter 'Configuring Custom Call Points' for more information.
+      use-custom-get-callpoints    - Use custom call points defined in the data model as paths for reading operational data.

+      from-root                    - A single full-depth RESTCONF GET call is issued on the root path ('/').
+Requires device support for root-level GET operations.

+      from-root-with-fields-query  - A single full-depth RESTCONF GET call is issued on the root path ('/') using a fields query for relevant top-level nodes.Requires device support for root-level GET operations and fields queries.

     - config device-requires-consecutive-gets <true|false> (default true)